Swahili Coast - Lamu to Mtwapa | Kenya

 Continuing my 2016 journey down the Swahili coast from Lamu to Mtwapa.
-In my previous post, I detailed the travels from Mombasa and my short stay on Lamu.
+In my previous post, I wrote about how I travelled from Mombasa to Lamu and my time there.

 I had to re retrace my steps all the way back down the Garsen - Lamu road and continued onto Malindi.